vigneshramk/CartPole-TestEnv/README.md

 env.my_init(G=9.8,MC=1,MP=0.1,L=0.5,F=10) #these are the default params of the environment

+NOTE: Do env = env.unwrapped before doing env.my_init .. else you will face some 'TimeLimit' error

 where G= gravity, MC= Mass of Cart, MP = Mass of Pole, L= Length of pole, F = Magnitude of force applied to the cart

 This will change the corresponding values.
 You can also choose to update only a few params, say only G and MC. the rest will kept to the default values internally